doctrine/migrations/README.markdown

 ## Manual SQL Migrations

-You can optionally write your own manual SQL statements and register them to be executed.
-You just need to use the _addSql() method.
-Below is an example where we do this.
+Sometimes you need to do some complex migration operations which force you to use plain SQL statements.
+Using the __addSql()_ this is possible within any migration class.

-First generate a new migration class:
+First you need to generate a new migration class:

     $ ./doctrine migrations:generate --migrations-dir=migrations/DoctrineMigrations/
     Doctrine Command Line Interface

     Writing new migration class to "migrations/DoctrineMigrations/Version20100323160310.php"

-Now open it up and we can add our own custom SQL queries:
+This newly generated migration class is the place where you can add your own custom SQL queries:

     <?php